Aquia Harbour Parks & Recreation

 Residents Only.
-Aquia Harbour maintains nine parks for it’s residents.
+Aquia Harbour maintains nine parks for its residents.
 There are also many other areas and trails where you can walk, fish or just relax.
-We also have our own access bridge to Government Island.
-It’s a lovely historical and shaded walking path.
+We also have our own access bridge to Government Island where there is a lovely historical and shaded walking path.

-Almost all of the upgrades you see are the result of the Parks Committee.
+Almost all of the upgrades you see are the result of the work by our Parks and Recreation Committee.
 This group of residents works year round to come up with creative, fun and affordable upgrades for our parks.
 If you’d like to join this amazing group of neighbors contact AHPOA@aquiaharbour.org for more information.

 You can access the Aquia Harbour Government Island bridge at Lions Park, located at 1200 Aquia Drive.

-Aquia Park 2121 Aquia Dr. – Situated on the walking trail between Aquia Drive and Dewey Drive, Aquia Park includes a soccer field and basketball court, as well as playground equipment.
+Aquia Park – 2119 Aquia Drive.
+Situated on the walking trail between Aquia Drive and Dewey Drive, Aquia Park includes a soccer field and basketball court, as well as playground equipment.
 Don’t forget to wear your hat.
 This park is all sunshine, all the time.

-Bark/Dog Park 1200 Aquia Dr. – This park is a favorite for your furry family members.
+Bark/Dog Park – 1200 Aquia Drive.
+This park is a favorite for your furry family members.
 It is located adjacent to Lions Park, behind the horse paddocks.
-Its a little hidden but its there!
+It’s a little hidden but it’s there!
 This is a large fenced area for your dogs to run and play.
-There is also a water source and shelter and seating.
+There is also a water source, shelter and seating.
 Don’t forget to clean up after your pets please.

-Brent Park – 1400 Washington Dr. Brent Park is located at the corner of Washington & Aquia and has a basketball court, tennis courts and short term storage parking.
-For more information on short term storage options please contact the marina manager at 540-659-4232.
+Brent Park – 1400 Washington Drive.
+Brent Park is located at the corner of Washington Drive and Aquia Drive.
+It has a basketball court and tennis courts.

 Canoe and Kayak Launches – Two purpose built canoe/kayak launches are available at no charge to residents.
 One is located at the marina, 1415 Washington Drive, and the other at the end of Delaware Drive, 2027 Delaware Drive.
 Kayak storage is available through the marina.
-540659-4232.
-There are no kayaks rentals through the AHPOA but there are guided kayak tours several times a year through Penguin Paddling and do provide kayak rentals. http://www.penguinpaddling.com/product/aquia-harbour-sunset-tours/
+540-659-4232.

 Delaware Drive – At the dead end of Delaware Drive is a great bulkhead fishing spot.
 You’ll also find a kayak rack and kayak launch.

-Dewey Drive Park 2023 Dewey Dr. – This open field is a great place to toss a ball or just run around.
+Dewey Drive Park – 2023 Dewey Drive.
+This open field is a great place to toss a ball or just run around.
 Dewey Drive Park is located right across the road from its larger cousin, Aquia Park.
 The walking trail connects to Briarpatch Park.

-Friendship Park 3412 Aquia Drive. – A lovely shaded pavilion, ample parking and extensive playground equipment highlight this Section III park.
-There is also a basketball court an adult exercise station.
+Friendship Park – 3412 Aquia Drive.
+A lovely shaded pavilion, ample parking and extensive playground equipment highlight this Section III park.
+There is also a basketball court and an adult exercise station.

-Rudolph Park 3112 Voyage Dr. – Another hidden gem in Section III.
+Rudolph Park – 3112 Voyage Drive.
+Another hidden gem in Section III.
 Rudolph Park lies nestled in the crook of Voyage Drive.
 The park features a tennis court, basketball courts, volleyball court, tot lot and pavilion.

 Tennis Courts can be found at two of Aquia Harbour’s parks, Brent Park at the intersection of Washington Drive and Aquia Drive, 1400 Washington Drive, and at Rudolph Park at 3112 Voyage Drive.
 Use of the courts is on a first come, first served basis.